 We have not paid any cash dividends on our Common Stock to date and do not intend to pay cash dividends.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition.
 The payment of any cash dividends will be within the discretion of our Board of Directors at such time.
-Further, if we incur any indebtedness, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.
+Further, the Hercules Loan Agreement limits our ability to declare or pay dividends, and if we incur additional indebtedness, our ability to declare dividends may be further limited by restrictive covenants we may agree to in connection therewith.